NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 RPC lens distortion
 ^^^^^^^^^^^^^^^^^^^

-ASP provides a lens distortion model (:numref:`pinholemodels`) that uses Rational Polynomial Coefficients (RPC) of arbitrary degree (:numref:`rpc_distortion`).
+ASP provides a lens distortion model for Pinhole cameras (:numref:`pinholemodels`) that uses Rational Polynomial Coefficients (RPC) of arbitrary degree (:numref:`rpc_distortion`).
 This can help fit lens distortion where other simpler models cannot.

 The tool ``convert_pinhole_model`` (:numref:`convert_pinhole_model`) can be used to create camera models with RPC distortion.